lewiskb/lewiskb.github.io/_posts/2024-12-14-Heal-Medium.md

 # Inspecting Port 80

 The web application offers a solution to create resumes.
-There is a registration page which was functional.
-After creating a new account a token was generated which requires to be passed in the headers of the request.
+There is a registration page which is functional.
+After creating a new account a token was generated.

 ![0ece325b9fcccb34b76a4eaf0078fc3b.png](/assets/img/0ece325b9fcccb34b76a4eaf0078fc3b.png)

 # Inspecting Registration Process

-The below snippet shows the full request used to register.
+The below snippet shows the full request to register.
 It expects a POST request that contains parameters formatted in JSON.

 ### Request